AndreaLanfranchi/EthereumStratum-2.0.0/README.md

   "result": "s-12345"
 }
 ```
-A server receiving a subscription request with `result` being a string holding the session id.
+A server receiving a subscription request with `params` being a string holding the session id.
 This cases may apply
-- If session resuming is not supported it will value `result` will hold a new session Id which **MUST** be a different value from the `session` member issued by client in previous `mining.subscribe` method
+- If session resuming is not supported `result` will hold a new session Id which **MUST** be a different value from the `session` member issued by client in previous `mining.subscribe` method
 - If session resuming is supported it will retrieve working values from cache and `result` will have the same id requested by the client.
 This means a session is "resumed": as a consequence the server **CAN** start pushing jobs omitting to precede them with `mining.set` (see below) and the client **MUST** continue to use values lastly received within the same session scope.
 In addition the client **CAN** omit to re-authorize all it's workers.
-- If session resuming is supported but the requested session has expired or it's cache values have been purged then it or, again, the client have not requested to resume any session, `result` is valued to a new id which has to be different from the `session` member value issued by client in previous `mining.subscribe` method.
+- If session resuming is supported but the requested session has expired or it's cache values have been purged `result` will hold a new session Id which **MUST** be a different value from the `session` member issued by client in previous `mining.subscribe` method.
 As a consequence the server **MUST** wait for client to request authorization for it's workers and **MUST** send `mining.set` values before pushing jobs.
 The client **MUST** prepare for a new session discarding all previously cached values (if any).

 A server implementing session-resuming **MUST** cache :
 - The session Ids